woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 -   Make release branch (if needed).
     -   For _major_ and _minor_ releases, create branch: `release/X.X`.
     -   For _patch_ releases, the branch should already exist.

+### Patch releases against latest master

+If it's determined a patch release will include the latest master:

 - Ensure your local checkout is updated to the tip of the release branch.
+- Rebase the release branch for the patch release against master.
+- Move all closed issues and pulls from the current release milestone into the patch release milestone.
+- Push the release branch to origin (so changes are in GitHub repo).

+### Patch releases with cherry-picking.

+This is for releases where just fixes specific to the branch are released and not the latest changes in master.

+- Ensure your local checkout is updated to the tip of the release branch.
--   For _patch_ releases, cherry pick relevant PRs into the release branch:
+- Cherry pick relevant PRs into the release branch:
 -   If PR is already labelled `status: cherry-picked 🍒` then continue to next PR.
 -   Ideally, use GitHub Hub to cherry pick the PR - `hub cherry-pick {PR-COMMIT-URL}`.
 -   If there are serious conflicts or extensive differences between `master` and release branch, you may need to take more care:
     -   Manually cherry pick individual commits using git - `git cherry-pick {COMMIT-HASH}`.
     -   Or in some cases, manually craft a new PR with appropriate changes, targeting release branch.
 -   Push the release branch to origin (so changes are in GitHub repo).
 -   Label the PR: `status: cherry-picked 🍒`.

+### Minor/Major releases

+- Ensure your local checkout is updated to the tip of the release branch.

 _Outcome_: **Release branch has all relevant changes merged & pushed.**